tiagobento/watertemplate-engine/LANG_REF.md

+Argument keys
+--

+An argument key is a **alphanumeric (underscore allowed)** identifier for the arguments you put in your template.

 Argument accessor
 --

 - When replacing `~[argumentKey]~` for the actual object, `toString()` method is called.
-- Dot notation is only allowed within for loops.
+- Dot notation is only allowed within for loops to access mapped properties.

 ```
 ~[argumentKey]~